-On December 13, 2023 we had a public engagement meeting where we presented preliminary design for the new aquatic facility at Payne Park.
+On December 13, 2023 there was a public engagement meeting where a preliminary design for the new aquatic facility at Payne Park was presented.
 Public had a chance to view the presentation, the design materials, and ask questions and provide feedback as part of this engagement session.

-It's important to note, as mentioned in the presentation, due to increasing costs of materials and construction wages, the design presented today has been scaled back from the original design from the feasibility study which incorporated more amenities (lazy river, etc).
-At our current scope and timeline this wouldn't be feasible based on the projected costs increases from the original projects to current time (span of 4+ years).
+It's important to note, as mentioned in the presentation, due to increasing costs of materials and construction wages, the design presented had been scaled back from the original design from the feasibility study which incorporated more amenities (lazy river, etc).
+At the current scope and timeline this wouldn't be feasible based on the projected costs increases from the original projects to current time (span of 4+ years).

 Printable Documents: